SpicyCitrus/Project-Nimbus/README.md

 # Terms Of Service
 >  - Under no circumstances will you use our service for bad intentions.
 >  - Modifacation and republishment of Project Nimbus is not allowed.
->  - Stealing/Cracking Project Nimbus is not allowed
+>  - Stealing/Cracking Project Nimbus is not allowed.
 # Copyright
-> - Project Nimbus is under copyright and any TOS breaks may result in possible legal action
+> - Project Nimbus is under copyright and any breaking the TOS without permission may result in legal action.
-> - Project Nimbus 2020-2023
+> ProjectNimbus 2020-2023

 ![GitHub all releases](https://img.shields.io/github/downloads/SpicyCitrus/Project-Nimbus/total?style=flat-square)
 ![Discord](https://img.shields.io/discord/1074057479312396298?style=flat-square)